 At first, the mood was almost festive.
-Schoolkids and many adults waved flags - some handed out by Carlos Arredondo - friends and neighbors reminisced.
+Schoolkids and many adults waved flags - some handed out by Carlos Arredondo - and friends and neighbors reminisced.
 But as the sirens of the motorcycle cops began to echo down Cummins Highway and the funeral procession appeared, heading down the hill into Roslindale Square, the crowds gathered around Adams Park hushed.

 It seemed appropriate that as the procession made the turn from Washington onto South, it was welcomed by a sign that still proclaimed Thomas M. Menino the mayor: